Esteph27/wedding-website/README.md

 - RSVP submissions locally will only work if you have your own Formspree account and endpoint.
 The current endpoint in the project is private, so you will not receive notifications or see submissions unless you replace it with your own.

-- The password for accessing protected pages is not included in the repository.
-You will need to create your own `.env` file with a `PASSWORD` (and optionally `FLASK_SECRET_KEY`) to run the site locally.

 ## Deployment

-The wedding website is deployed on [Fly.io](https://fly.io/), which allows the Flask application to run as a containerised service accessible worldwide.
+The wedding website is deployed on Fly.io, which allows the Flask application to run as a containerised service accessible worldwide.
 Deployment is automated via GitHub Actions:

 **1. CI/CD Workflow**